ShaktidharK1997/eval-loop-chi/snippets/close_loop.md

 - Here, add the Storage title as `Source Storage`, Bucket Name as `labelstudio`, Bucket Prefix as `tasks/randomsampled`, Region Name as `us-east-1`, S3 Endpoint as `http://minio:9000`, Access Key ID as `minioadmin`, Secret Access Key as `minioadmin`
 - Click on Check Connection to validate, and then click on Add Storage
 - Click on Sync Storage to sync the input storage with label studio
+- Now, in the `Random Sampling Review` Project, you'll find a sample task that you can go through.

 Similarly, let's connect this Project to an output storage.